• Fri. Apr 18th, 2025

 A LONG HISTORY

 The town of Polis Chrysochous is situated 37 kilometres north-east of the city of Paphos.
-The area surrounding the town stretches a short distance from the Akamas Peninsula and extends to the edge of the north-western side of the Troodos Mountains.
-The town that is commonly known as Polis, is the smallest independent municipality in Cyprus, but has a long history that dates back thousands of years, with evidence of human settlement dating as far back as the Neolithic period and the Trojan War.
+The area surrounding the town stretches a short distance from the Akamas Peninsula to the edge of the north-western side of the Troodos Mountains.
+The town itself, commonly known as Polis, is the smallest independent municipality in Cyprus.
+It does however, have a long and varied history that dates back thousands of years.
+There is evidence of human settlement dating as far back as the Neolithic period and the Trojan War.
 Polis like many other places in Cyprus has adapted and embraced influences from the various civilizations that have occupied the island over time, resulting in a rich and diverse history.

 A Map Of Polis Chrysochous Cyprus